Jack Suwinski Player Props: Pirates vs. Cubs

-Jack Suwinski -- with a slugging percentage of .710 in his past 10 games, including four home runs -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Marcus Stroman on the hill, on June 15 at 8:05 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski and his .714 slugging percentage over his past 10 games, take on starting pitcher Marcus Stroman and the Chicago Cubs at PNC Park, Tuesday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cubs.
+In his most recent game he had a hitless showing (0-for-1) against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs